Find a Lender-Approved Local Conveyancer in Porthcawl

 Recently asked questions about conveyancing in Porthcawl

-I am purchasing my first flat in Porthcawl with the aid of help to buy.
-The builders refused to move on the amount so I negotiated £7000 of fixtures and fittings instead.
-The house builders rep told me not reveal to my solicitor about this side-deal as it may put at risk my loan with Santander.
-Should I keep quiet?.
+I am purchasing my first flat in Porthcawl with a mortgage from Leeds Building Society.
+The builders would not reduce the amount so I negotiated five thousand pounds worth of fixtures and fittings instead.
+The property agent told me not reveal to my conveyancer about this side-deal as it could affect my mortgage with the lender.
+Do I keep my lawyer in the dark?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.